Isabellle/slim3-simple-rest-skeleton/README.md

 MODIFY `id` int(11) NOT NULL AUTO_INCREMENT,AUTO_INCREMENT=1;
 ```

-2 Add the routes (routes.php) Add the controller to the resources.
+**2 Add the routes (routes.php)**, add the controller to the resources.
 Where _Controller is the generic CRUD controller

 ```php
 // Books controller